Make the most of hot summer nights and bistro lights as you dine under the stars at these Toronto patios.

 Like Mediterranean food?
 You might also like to dig into Middle Eastern food on the Danforth.

-The Beverly Hotel has patios to spare with a large street-facing patio and a saunter upstairs to take in the rooftop patio views at Ration at The Beverly!
+The Beverley Hotel has patios to spare with a large street-facing patio and a saunter upstairs to take in the rooftop patio views at Ration at The Beverley!
 Lighting up at nighttime, you can see the famous 299 Queen Street building beside you and the bustling Fashion District while the cocktail and food menus delight all the senses.

 What to order: menu hits are ones that include their famed methods of pickling, preserving and finessing great local ingredients.
 To name a few, check out the Beef Char-Tare with endive and potato foam, the risotto with nettles, brown butter asparagus and samphire, shrimp branded toast with sesame and yuzu chilli aioli, and the eye-catching oysters with mignonette caviar and goldenberry kosho.